A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction

-Statistical methods play a vital role in analytical chemistry by providing tools for data analysis, interpretation, and uncertainty estimation.
-They help ensure the accuracy, precision, and reliability of chemical analysis.
+Statistical methods are vital in analytical chemistry.
+They provide tools for data analysis, interpretation, and uncertainty estimation, ensuring the accuracy, precision, and reliability of chemical analyses.

 Basic Concepts